kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 > I thought about what I could offer as an advantage over degree holders.
 I noticed how a lot of people stop learning and updating their skills as soon as they earn their diploma.
 They’re graduates after all in their own words.
 So I worked harder than anyone I know at learning and updating my skills and what I can do.
 The Kevin they’ll interact with a year from now will be far different than the Kevin they’re seeing.
 I evolve by reading, attending workshops, being mentored and doing personal experiments.
 I'm not afraid to spend money to make myself a better person.
 I pick up skills I’m interested in and I’m interested in picking up skills.
 Each skill I gain can contribute directly or indirectly to your team.

+## How to Answer Call Center Interview Questions for Your Unique Situation

-**If you’re a nurse**
+### If you’re a nurse

 Some call center companies hate nurses because they’re the first ones to leave when they get offers to work abroad.

 You can tell the interviewer that because of your education, you’re already used to night shift or difficult situations and if you’re not afraid of blood you’re sure you can take on providing solutions with TLC (tender loving care) over the phone.

-**If you’re a single mom**
+### If you’re a single mom

 In traditional Filipino corporate culture.
 Single moms have experience difficulty in getting hired.
-That's because the added responsibility of raising a child or children will distract the employee from doing her work, ask for a higer pay and going beyond to do overtime and more.
+That's because the added responsibility of raising a child or children will distract the employee from doing her work, ask for a higher pay and going beyond to do overtime and more.

 In the call center industry, as long as you can prove that you are capable of doing your work, responsible for your professional obligations and have solutions prepared so you can be at work all the time, never absent, never late and performing well, you can get hired in a call center.

 In any case, here are some answers that I thought of.

-Tell them that being a mom is a full time job that requires two people and you were able to deal with putting out crisis on a regular basis.
+Tell them that being a mom is a full-time job that requires two people and you were able to deal with putting out crisis on a regular basis.

-Being a first time mom requires learning and adapting to a lot of life and death situations and the fact that you’re still a mom can say that if you did that successfully teaching someone a solution over the phone is no sweat for you.
+Being a first-time mom requires learning and adapting to a lot of life and death situations and the fact that you’re still a mom can say that if you did that successfully teaching someone a solution over the phone is no sweat for you.

 Plus, taking care of a baby is mostly night shift.
 While you’re at it you can tell them that you’re going to get to see your little angel (or devil) more because you’ll be working at night and you’d get to play with them a bit after you wake up and he or she gets back to school.